thiago-pereira79/thiago-pereira79/README.md

 ## Education

-- Postgraduate Degree in UX Engineering — PUC Minas
+- Postgraduate Degree in UX Engineering at PUC Minas
 - Technologist Degree in Systems Analysis and Development
 - Bachelor’s Degree in International Relations